dgroomes/cypher-playground/README.md

   that relate to objects that look like XYZ" and then "sum up the numeric field ABC and find the top 10 results".
 I want to compare and contrast Cypher with SQL but be fair and give them challenges that they are suited to.
 * [ ] Write SQL queries over the graph data.
 They should engage the cyclic nature of the data.
+* [ ] This isn't related to Cypher or AGE at all, but I'd like to maybe do a stored procedure so I can load the data in a batch.
+Right now the bottleneck is that I need to do a full round trip just to insert one city and get its surrogate key.
+I know Hibernate's trick is that it generates its own keys instead of letting Postgres do it.
+I think it locks onto a block range of keys or something?
+I suppose that's clever.

 ## Reference